dive-be/eloquent-super/README.md

 #### Class definition

 The super class **must** define a fillable array in order to determine which attributes belong to which database tables.
+Without it, there is no way to distinguish the super's columns from the sub's columns.

 ```php
 class Address extends Model